game-de-it/plumOS-Desktop/README_EN.md

 dArkOS is a handheld OS built on Debian Trixie.
 [For more information about dArkOS, click here](https://github.com/christianhaitian/dArkOS)

+## Acknowledgments
+We would like to express our gratitude to the dArkOS development team.

 ## Notes

 * Basic Linux knowledge is required to operate this CFW, so please study or research on your own to resolve any issues.